-Learn to analyze fundamental pneumatic schematics, how to troubleshoot common pneumatic problems, and how to maintain and repair pneumatic systems used in a variety of production applications.
+Learn to analyze fundamental pneumatic schematics, how to troubleshoot common pneumatic problems, how to maintain and repair pneumatic systems used in a variety of production applications, and how to promote energy efficiency in pneumatic systems.
 Understanding pneumatic circuits is critical to working with all types of industrial control systems.
+Prerequisite: MTH 3.812 Mechanical Systems or instructor's approval.